 But there's also cold, rain, and the first frosts for most areas in the north.

 This is the month we harvest our squash and pumpkins as well as any remaining summer fruit.
-Many chores are similar to last month’s chores, but I find it takes into October for me to get them all done!
-It’s also a great time to start (or finish if you started in September) prepping the garden beds and lawn for the coming colder weather, though that can happen into next month, too.
-What’s on your to-do lists for this month?
+Many chores are similar to last month's chores, but I find it takes me into October for me to get them all done!

 Vegetable & Fruit Garden

-- Harvest any remaining tomatoes at green stage (tinged pink) and ripen indoors like this.
+- Harvest any remaining tomatoes at green stage (tinged pink) and ripen indoors using this easy method.